skostinski/skostinski.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-<p> We are part of the <a href="https://as.nyu.edu/research-centers/csmr/people.html"> Center for Soft Matter Research </a> at NYU Physics and are broadly interested in theoretical aspects of biological, statistical, and soft condensed matter physics. </p>
+<p class="spaced-paragraph"> We are part of the <a href="https://as.nyu.edu/research-centers/csmr/people.html"> Center for Soft Matter Research </a> at NYU Physics and are broadly interested in theoretical aspects of biological, statistical, and soft condensed matter physics. </p>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->